chughjug/ratings/ONLINE_RATED_TOURNAMENT_GUIDE.md

 ## Configuration

-The Lichess integration can be configured in two ways:
+The Lichess integration can be configured in multiple ways (checked in this order):

-### 1. Environment Variable (Global)
+### 1. Request Body (Per-Request)
-Set `LICHESS_API_TOKEN` environment variable for all online-rated tournaments.
+Include `lichessApiToken` in the setup request body (most flexible)

-### 2. Tournament-Specific Settings
+### 2. Tournament Settings (Tournament-Specific)
-Store the API token in tournament settings (recommended for multi-organization setups):
+Store the API token in tournament settings:

 ```javascript
 const settings = {